Skip to content

 Gateway (Zigbee mode)

-Gateway setup: flash userdata in Zigbee mode (serialgateway bridges the radio to TCP; OTBR runs on the host).
+Gateway setup: flash userdata in Zigbee mode (the in-kernel UART bridge forwards the radio to TCP; OTBR runs on the host).
 Quick start: see docker/README.md — Use Case 2.
+Operating the network: see OT-CTL-CHEATSHEET.md for channel, TX power, dataset, and commissioning commands.

 Use case 3: OTBR on Gateway (v2.0+)

 OTBR runs natively on the gateway (otbr-agent on the RTL8196E CPU).
-No serialgateway, no TCP bridge between OTBR and the radio.
+No TCP bridge between OTBR and the radio — otbr-agent opens /dev/ttyS1 directly.
 The host only runs Matter Server + Home Assistant.

 Matter Devices Docker Host